atishayjn/GazeTracking_IISc/README.md

 1. Go to "WebGazer-master/www/".
 2. Host "calibration.html" on localhost.
 Either use `python -m http.server` or using VSCode "LiveServer" (easier).
-3. Open LocalHost and calibrate the model.
+3. Run the LocalHost and calibrate the model.
 4. Run "mouseMouse.py".

 #### Note: